 Older adults commonly take medications that come with oral side effects such as dry mouth, altered taste, and changes in soft tissue.
 Arthritis and other mobility issues can make daily brushing and flossing more difficult.
 And osteoporosis, most common in older adults (especially women), can increase bone loss in the jaw, leading to tooth loss, especially in combination with gum disease.
-Let us or your general dentist know about any medications or mobility problems that affect your ability to take proper care of your teeth.
+Let us know about any medications or mobility problems that affect your ability to take proper care of your teeth.
 We can recommend ways to overcome these issues.

 Smokers and Tobacco Users

-If an accelerated risk of lung disease, heart disease, stroke, and cancer aren't deterrent enough, smokers and tobacco users also are at an increased risk of all manner of oral problems, including decay, tooth loss, bone loss, mouth sores, gum recession and oral cancer.
+If an accelerated risk of lung disease, heart disease, stroke, and cancer aren't deterrent enough, smokers and tobacco users are at an increased risk of all manner of oral problems, including decay, tooth loss, bone loss, mouth sores, gum recession, and oral cancer.
 And patients who smoke find that dental and periodontal treatments are less successful than with non-smoking patients, because the chemicals in tobacco slow the healing process.

 Smoking and tobacco use are also major risk factors in the development of gum disease.
-Regular smokers and tobacco users tend to experience more deep pockets between the teeth and gums, more tartar and calculus on the teeth, and more bone loss and tissue loss than non-smokers.
+Regular smokers and tobacco users tend to experience more deep pockets between the teeth and gums, more tartar (calculus) on the teeth, and more bone loss and tissue loss than non-smokers.
 All of these conditions add up to periodontitis, the advanced stage of gum disease.
 The American Dental Association estimates that smoking may be responsible for almost 75% of gum disease among adults.